Respectful and Intimate Relationships

-This outstanding series designed for Years 10 – 12 students and their teachers explores challenging and important issues surrounding pornography such as misogyny in pornography, pornography versus reality, pornography addiction and the sharing of intimate images.
+Two outstanding series designed for Years 10 – 12 students and their teachers explore challenging and important issues surrounding respectful relationships, including consent, sexual harassment, domestic violence, misogyny in pornography, pornography versus reality, and the sharing of intimate images.

 Starting the conversation about respectful relationships

-As an educator, you’re in the unique position of being able to facilitate important, if challenging, conversations with your senior students.
-ClickView’s original Respectful Intimate Relationships series has been specifically designed to give you the tools and resources you need to teach these topics with confidence.
+As an educator, you’re in the unique position of being able to facilitate important, and sometimes challenging conversations with your senior students.
+ClickView’s two original series, Respectful Relationships and Respectful Intimate Relationships series have been specifically designed to give you the tools and resources you need to teach these topics with confidence.

 A cast and crew film a pirate-themed series about respectful intimate relationships.
 Through four episodes, they discuss and explore topics including: